peterhinch/micropython-tft-gui/README.md

 given event occurs.
 A callback function receives positional arguments.
 The first is a reference to the object raising the callback.
 Subsequent arguments are user defined, and are specified as a tuple or list of items.
 Callbacks are optional, as are the argument lists - a default null function and empty list are provided.
+Callbacks may be bound methods - see the Screens section for a reason why this is useful.

 All objects capable of raising callbacks have member variables ``tft`` and ``objsched`` being references to the TFT and scheduler instances respectively.